Ethan215/Movie-Community-Platform/README.md

 1. **Searchable Database**: Provide a searchable database of film titles.
 2. **Ratings and Comments**: Engage with the community by rating and discussing your favorite titles.
 3. **Watchlist**: Personalize your viewing experience with a private watchlist.
-4. **Wrapped Section**: Explore popular titles in public and private summaries
+4. **Wrapped Section**: Explore top titles from your public and private reviews

 ## Installation
 Before running the code for our web application, ensure you have Node.js and npm installed.
 Firebase tools and FontAwesome icons are also required as part of the setup.